maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 - [The EMs have it: Proportional Media Queries FTW!][EMs have it]
 - [How we learned to leave default font-size alone and embrace the em][Embrace the em]

-I've gone ahead and [converted the above breakpoints][converted breakpoints] to em's for you.
+I've gone ahead and [converted the above breakpoints][converted breakpoints] to em's for you by dividing each breakpoint by 16: assumption being that the default screen size is 16px and therefore 1em = 16px.
 They are already part of your base styles if you are following along with the book.

 #### Flexible Media